lnarasim/geekshub_python_bootcamp/topics/topics.md

 This page has list of materials used in Full Stack developer and Backend developer bootcamp in Python.
 There is a heavy focus on problem solving, understanding under the hood and Linux.
 The materials are usually presentation slides with crisp bullet, examples, quizzes.

-Steps to follow - attend the class -> ask questions -> try out solved exercises -> solve chapter end exercises -> programming puzzles -> mini-projects/tools development -> project
+## Steps to follow
+Attend the class -> Ask questions -> Try out solved exercises -> Solve chapter end exercises -> Solve programming puzzles -> Develop mini-projects/tools development -> Develop project

 ## Python Intro and Datatypes
 * Python Introduction [[slides](python_introduction/python_introduction.html)]